breathbath/gotainer/README.md

 ## Garbage collection

-Sometimes your services might use resources which should be released on application exit.
-One typical example is a db connection, which should be closed on after chain of operations.
-You cannot expect this happening automatically on exit, so you have to release your resources.
+Sometimes your code might use resources which should be released on the application exit.
+One typical example is a db connection which is expected to be closed, when your client is ready with all operations.
+The recommended and obvious way is to use the defer operator e.g.

-In some cases this procedure might be quite cumbersome: imagine you have 5 services using a db service.
-If any of them will release a db connection after doing some operation, all later calls to it will fail.
-In a big application it's very hard to control the lifecycle of the shared resources.

-The Gotainer provides an effective solution for it.
-You can register all your garbage collection functions alongside with services, and make sure that you call the garbage colletion method of Gotainer at application exit.
-Since you declare container in some entry point, you can be sure that all resources will be released before exit, rather than in some service lifecycle operations.
+    defer dbConn.close()

+Imagine that the dbConn is reused by many different services you define in your application:

+    dbConn := db.Connect()
+    usersProvider := users.NewProvider(dbConn)
+    articlesProvider :=  articles.NewProvider(dbConn)

+    defer dbConn.close()

+That is a perfectly ok, but if you decided to use dependency container to get rid of a boilderplate code, you need to delegate the releasing of the resources (garbage collection to the container)

+    cont := NewAppContainer()
+    articlesProvider := cont.get("articles_provider", true).(ArticlesProvider)
+    //dbConn is injected by the container into articlesProvider so you don't have access to it here

+One might think to release the shared resource in on of the services using it.
+But what if another resource will later call to the dbConn and will discover it's closed?

+The Gotainer has a garbage collection functionality to solve this problem.
+You can register all your garbage collection functions and call them just by doing:

+    defer container.CollectGarbage()

 Let's look at some examples: